webpro-nl/knip/packages/docs/src/content/docs/features/reporters.md

 receives the results from the analysis and should return data in the same shape/structure (unless you pass it to only your own reporter).

-The data goes through the preprocessor(s) before the final data is passed to the reporter(s).
+The data goes through the preprocessors before the final data is passed to the reporters.
 There are no built-in preprocessors.
 Just like reporters, use e.g.
 `--preprocessor ./my-preprocessor` from the command line (can be repeated).

 The default export of the preprocessor should be a function with this interface: